 Staying Alive through Early Detection - Screening

 In the past year and a half a controversy has developed within the prostate cancer community.
-The United States Preventive Services Task Force and the American Cancer Society have come out with new prostate cancer guidelines [see also the American American Urological Association (AUA) guidelines] The new guidelines are based upon tests whose results are questionable.
+The United States Preventive Services Task Force and the American Cancer Society have come out with new prostate cancer guidelines.
+The new guidelines are based upon tests whose results are questionable.

 The new guidelines recommend against "routine prostate cancer screening for men over the age of 75.
 Furthermore, the guidelines state that more evidence is needed to determine if men under 75 could benefit from screening."